 When temperatures reach 95 degrees outside, your air conditioner is going to run about 22 to 23 hours each day.
 Plus, all air conditioner systems are designed to provide a 20-degree temperature difference.
 This means if it’s 95 degrees outside, your air conditioner system is designed to keep the indoor temperature at 75 degrees.

-Here are some tips to help your air conditioner this summer:
+Here are some tips to help your air conditioner cool your house down:

 - Close the curtains.
 Keep window blinds and curtains — especially on the south and west sides of the house — closed during the day to prevent direct sunlight from heating up your home.

-- Make sure your thermostat’s fan function is set to “ON.”
+- Turn on your thermostat’s fan function.
 This function allows the fan on your HVAC unit to run continuously and keeps the air moving in a home, helping to regulate temperature and humidity levels.

 - Don’t turn up the thermostat.
 During periods of high humidity or extreme temperatures, we recommend you do not set the thermostat back while you’re not home.
 The system will have to work harder to catch up and to reduce the humidity and temperature levels in the home.
 Program your thermostat to maintain a realistic, consistent temperature in the home 24 hours a day.

-- Use ceiling fans.
+- Use ceiling fans to cool down rooms.
 Ceiling fans should rotate counterclockwise in the summer to push cool air down onto you.